jupyterhub/systemdspawner/README.md

 ### `mem_limit` ###

 Specifies the maximum memory that can be used by each individual user.
-It can be specified as an absolute byte value, or a percentage of total physical memory on the machine.
+It can be specified as an absolute byte value.
 You can use the suffixes `K`, `M`, `G` or `T` to mean Kilobyte, Megabyte, Gigabyte or Terabyte respectively.
-Using a `%` as a suffix makes it be that % of total physical memory.
 Setting it to `None` disables memory limits.

-Even if you want individual users to use as much memory as possible, it is still good practice to set a memory limit of 80-90%.
+Even if you want individual users to use as much memory as possible, it is still good practice to set a memory limit of 80-90% of total physical memory.
 This prevents one user from being able to single handedly take down the machine accidentally by OOMing it.

 ```python
 c.SystemdSpawner.mem_limit = '4G'
 ```

-Defaults to `90%`.
+Defaults to `None`.

 ### `cpu_limit` ###